Visualize a multispectral satellite image

 You experimented with the Natural color, Color infrared, and Agriculture band combinations, but there are many more possible combinations, such as Geology (B12, B11, B2) to highlight geological formations, or Bathymetric (B4, B3, B1) used for coastal studies.

-So far, you learned about several important concepts: spectral bands, spectral resolution, multispectral imagery, spectral reflectance, image composites, and band combinations.
-You also started exploring multispectral imagery, visualizing it, and experimenting with several band combinations to highlight different features of the landscape.
+So far, you learned about several important concepts: the EM spectrum, spectral bands, spectral resolution, different types of imagery (RGB, multispectral, and hyperspectral), image composites, and common band combinations, some of which in false colors.
+You also started exploring Sentinel-2 multispectral imagery, visualizing it, and experimenting with several band combinations to highlight different features of the landscape.

 Explore spectral band variation interactively